dorisavedikian/Reconciliation_Project/README.md

 I combined the outputs using this script [here]() into one csv [749 nalt terms in the beta prepared csv]() - which is 1 more than what was expected per the beta prepared reconciliation I have as a [reference]().

+Notes:

-The following beta prepared labels are in the NALT and in the [nalt_preflabels_only.tsv]() that I used to do the reconciliation...But, they are not being reconciled...hmmmm...
+The following beta prepared labels are in the NALT and in the [nalt_preflabels.tsv]() that I used to do the reconciliation...But, they are not being reconciled due to minor differences....see examples below...hmmmm....

 - Ames test (Ames is uppercase in the NALT but lower case in the beta prepared data - 100% matching score in openRefine)
 - Breeding and Genetic Improvement (<- as seen in the NALT, however, beta prepared data has it all lowercase - 100% matching score in openRefine)